The New York Times crossword: History

 The puzzle's popularity grew until it came to be considered the most prestigious of the widely circulated U.S. crosswords.
 Many celebrities and public figures have publicly proclaimed their liking for the puzzle, including opera singer Beverly Sills, author Norman Mailer, baseball pitcher Mike Mussina, former President Bill Clinton, conductor Leonard Bernstein, TV host Jon Stewart, actress Gillian Jacobs, and music duo the Indigo Girls.

 Times puzzles have been collected in hundreds of books by various publishers, most notably Random House and St. Martin's Press, the current publisher of the series.
 In addition to appearing in the printed newspaper, the puzzles also appear online on the paper's website, where they require a separate subscription to access.
-In 2007, Majesco Entertainment released The New York Times Crosswords game, a video game adaptation for the Nintendo DS handheld.
+In 2007, Majesco released The New York Times Crosswords game, a video game adaptation for the Nintendo DS handheld.
 The game includes over 1,000 Times crosswords from all days of the week.
 Various other forms of merchandise featuring the puzzle have been created, including dedicated electronic crossword handhelds that just contain Times crosswords, and a variety of Times crossword-themed memorabilia, including cookie jars, baseballs, cufflinks, plates, coasters, and mousepads.